smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 !!! info

-If the response to any of the component `IsReady` requests contains `{"available": false}`, SDL will no longer communicate with that component.
+If the response to any of the component `IsReady` requests contains `{"available": false}`, SDL Core will no longer communicate with that component.

 !!!